greenelab/deep-review/sections/06_discussion.md

 ### Evaluation

-There are challenges to evaluating deep learning predictions in the biomedical domain.
-To some extent, these issues are common to machine learning applications of biomedical data, however, the utilization of large datasets and with high numbers of features in deep learning applications can exacerbate these difficulties.
+There are challenges with evaluating deep learning predictions in the biomedical domain.
+To some extent, these difficulties are common to all machine learning methods applied to biomedical data, however, the utilization of large datasets with high dimensional feature sets for deep learning can exacerbate these issues.

-High levels of between-study variation also imposes limits on classification performance and adds bias to evaluation metrics in biomedical data to a greater extent than other domains.
-Integrating data from multiple labs and experiments mitigates these biases and incorporates between-study variation into the model.
+High levels of between-study variation also imposes limits on classification performance and adds bias to evaluation metrics in biomedical applications to a greater extent than other domains where deep learning is applied.
+Integrating data from multiple labs and experiments is recommended in order to mitigate these biases and incorporate between-study variation as part of the prediction/classification model.

 #### Evaluation metrics for imbalanced classification

-Making predictions in the presence of high class imbalance and differences between training and generalization data is a common feature of many large biomedical datasets, such as genomic analyses and virtual screening.
+Making predictions in the presence of high class imbalance and differences between training and generalization data is a common feature of many large biomedical datasets, including deep learning models of genomic features, patient classification, disease detection, and virtual screening.

-The prediction of transcription factor binding sites exemplifies issues with deep learning models of genomics - of the human genome has 3 billion base pairs, and only a small fraction of them are implicated in specific biochemical activities.
+Prediction of transcription factor binding sites exemplifies difficulties with deep learning models of genomic features.
+The human genome has 3 billion base pairs, and only a small fraction of them are implicated in specific biochemical activities.
 Less than 1% of the genome can be confidently labeled as bound for most transcription factors.

-False discovery rate (FDR) represents one method of evaluating error rates commonnly used in genome-wide classification models.
-Targeted validation experiments of specific biochemical activities usually necessitate an FDR of 5-25%.
-When predicted biochemical activities are used as features in other models, such as gene expression models, a low FDR may not be as critical if the downstream models can satisfy their evaluation criteria.
+Estimating the false discovery rate (FDR) is a standard method of evaluation in genomics that can also be applied to deep learning model predictions of genomic features.
+Using deep learning predictions for targeted validation experiments of specific biochemical activities necessitates a more stringent FDR (typically 5-25%).
+However, when predicted biochemical activities are used as features in other models, such as gene expression models, a low FDR may not be as critical (or even necessary) if the downstream models can satisfy their evaluation criteria.

-What is the correspondence between FDR metrics and commonly used classification metrics such as auPRC (area under the precision-recall curve) and auROC? auPRC evaluates the average precision, or equivalently, the average FDR across all recall thresholds.
+What is the correspondence between FDR metrics and commonly used classification metrics such as auPRC (area under the precision-recall curve) and auROC (area under the receiver-operating-characteristic curve)? auPRC evaluates the average precision, or equivalently, the average FDR across all recall thresholds.

 This metric provides an overall estimate of performance across all possible use cases, which can be misleading for targeted validation experiments.
 For example,